Justitia: Fair and Efficient Scheduling of Task-parallel LLM Agents with Selective Pampering: Delay Analysis

+In this section, we elaborate that the resource demands of an LLM agent is relatively stable across different trial runs (each with a distinct agent input).
+In fact, since each LLM agent is designed for specific use cases, the resource demands of which are relatively stable across different execution runs.
+Fig.~\ref{fig:app_demand} shows the execution information (input/output length) of specific inference stages in the two LLM agent over 100 trial runs, which exhibits strong demand correlations.
+For example, \texttt{generate-queries} inferences in Fact-Verification agent all have an input token length between 360 and 380.

-\subsection{Delay Analysis}
+\section{Delay Analysis}

-In this part we analyze the fairness properties of Justitia.
+In this part we analyze the fairness properties of \textit{Justitia}.
 In practice, an inference cannot be started if the available KV block volume is smaller than its prompt size, which may cause the memory fragmentation problem.
 For ease of analysis, we assume the prompt size of typical inferences are much smaller in scale than the total KV cache space.
 Our measurement show that, in the released Mooncache dataset~\cite{qin2024mooncake}, each request in average only takes 3.20\% of the total KV cache size when running LLaMA-3.3 70B on H100 (with 28.65GB KV cache space).
 Therefore, we can faithfully neglect the fragmentation problem.
 That is, if there are inferences waiting in the queue, all the KV-blocks on the server would be fully utilized.

-\phm{Symbols.} We let applications be indexed in ascending order of their inference start time.
-That is, app-$j$ is the $j$\textsuperscript{th} application that is allocated KV-blocks in Justitia.
+\phm{Symbols.} We let agents be indexed in ascending order of their inference start time.
+That is, app-$j$ is the $j$\textsuperscript{th} agent that is allocated KV-blocks in \textit{Justitia}.
 Meanwhile, we let $C_j$ represent the total KV token-time of app-$j$, which is the sum of all the KV token-time of all its inferences.
-We also let $C_{max}$ denote the maximum total KV token-time among all applications.
-Similarly, we let $c_{max}$ represent the maximum KV token-time required by any single inference across all applications.
-Finally, we let $f_j$ denote the completion time of app-$j$ in Justitia, and $\bar{f}_j$ the GPS completion time.
+We also let $C_{max}$ denote the maximum total KV token-time among all agents.
+Similarly, we let $c_{max}$ represent the maximum KV token-time required by any single inference across all agents.
+Finally, we let $f_j$ denote the completion time of app-$j$ in \textit{Justitia}, and $\bar{f}_j$ the GPS completion time.
 Table~\ref{tbl:notations} summarizes the notations used in the analysis.
-Given these definitions, we then establish the constant delay bound of Justitia through the following theorem.
+Given these definitions, we then establish the constant delay bound of \textit{Justitia} through the following theorem.

 [2][c]{ }